-As of October 14, 1998, CCA had outstanding indebtedness of approximately \$349.5 million (including \$117.5 million committed pursuant to letters of credit) under its \$350.0 million bank credit facility and Prison Realty had outstanding indebtedness of approximately \$236.7 million under its \$300.0 million bank credit facility.
-Upon completion of the Merger, Prison Realty and CCA expect that New Prison Realty will have pro forma combined total indebtedness of \$650.0 million under a \$750.0 million credit facility.
+As of September 25, 1998, CCA had outstanding indebtedness of approximately \$299.0 million (including \$64.0 million committed pursuant to letters of credit) under its \$350.0 million bank credit facility and Prison Realty had outstanding indebtedness of approximately \$236.7 million under its \$300.0 million bank credit facility.
+Upon completion of the Merger, Prison Realty and CCA expect that New Prison Realty will have pro forma combined total indebtedness of \$600.0 million under a \$750.0 million credit facility.
 The agreements governing Prison Realty's existing bank credit facility contain various restrictive covenants, including, among others, provisions generally restricting Prison Realty from incurring additional indebtedness in excess of \$1.0 million, engaging in transactions with shareholders and affiliates, incurring certain liens, liquidating or disposing of all or substantially all of its assets or declaring or paying dividends, or having its subsidiaries do the same, except under certain specified circumstances.
 In addition, these agreements require Prison Realty to maintain certain specified financial ratios.
-If similar restrictions apply to any future credit facilities or financings obtained by New Prison Realty, they may restrict New Prison Realty's ability to obtain additional debt capital or limit its ability to engage in certain transactions.
+New Prison Realty expects that similar restrictions will apply to any future credit facilities or financings it may obtain.
+These limitations may restrict New Prison Realty's ability to obtain additional debt capital or limit its ability to engage in certain transactions.
 In addition, any breach of these limitations could result in the acceleration of most of New Prison Realty's outstanding indebtedness.
 New Prison Realty may not be able to refinance or repay this indebtedness in full under such circumstances.

-New Prison Realty intends to continue the growth strategy implemented by Prison Realty, which includes acquiring, developing and expanding correctional and detention facilities as well as other properties.
+New Prison Realty intends to continue the growth strategy established by Prison Realty, which includes acquiring and expanding correctional and detention facilities as well as other properties.
 New Prison Realty expects that it generally will not be able to fund its growth from cash from its operating activities because New Prison Realty will be required to distribute to its stockholders at least 95% of its taxable income each year to qualify as a REIT.
 Consequently, New Prison Realty will be required to rely primarily upon the availability of debt or equity capital to fund acquisitions and improvements.
-There can be no assurance that New Prison Realty will continue to have access to the capital or debt markets to fund future growth at an $\,$ acceptable cost.
+There can be no assurance that New Prison Realty will continue to have access to the capital markets to fund future growth at an acceptable cost.
 In addition, the Prison Realty Board has adopted a policy of limiting indebtedness to not more than 50% of Prison Realty's total capitalization, which could also limit Prison Realty's ability to incur additional indebtedness to fund its continued growth.
 At present, it is expected that New Prison Realty will enact an identical policy.
-See "Management and Operations of New Prison Realty After the Merger -- Information About the Policies and Objectives of New Prison Realty -- Financing Policies and Objectives."
+See "Management and Operations of New Prison Realty After the Merger -- Information About the Policies and Objectives of New Prison Realty -- Financing Policies and Objectives.'

-To assist in the financing of its growth, on September 16, 1998, Prison Realty filed a Registration Statement on Form S-3 (the "Prison Realty Registration Statement on Form S-3") with the Commission to register an aggregate of \$500.0 million in value of the Prison Realty Common Shares, preferred shares and common share rights or warrants.
-The sale and issuance of any Prison Realty Common Shares or the issuance of any Prison Realty Common Shares upon the conversion of any securities sold under the Prison Realty Registration Statement on Form S-3 will have the effect of diluting the ownership interest of holders of Prison Realty Common Shares in Prison Realty and, therefore in New Prison Realty, if the Merger is completed.
-As of the date of this Joint Proxy Statement-Prospectus, Prison Realty has issued 362,731 Prison Realty Common Shares under the Prison Realty Registration Statement on Form S-3.
+To assist in the financing of its growth, on September 16, 1998, Prison Realty filed a Registration Statement on Form S-3 with the Commission to register up to \$500.0 million in value of Prison Realty Common Shares, preferred shares and common share rights or warrants.
+The sale and issuance of any Prison Realty Common Shares or the issuance of any Prison Realty Common Shares upon the conversion of any securities sold under the Prison Realty Registration Statement on Form S-3 will have the effect of diluting the ownership interest of holders of Prison Realty Common Shares.
+As of the date of this Joint Proxy Statement-Prospectus, Prison Realty has issued Prison Realty Common Shares under the Prison Realty Registration Statement on Form S-3.